-Put pecans in a small nonstick skillet; cook over medium heat, stirring frequently, until pecans smell toasted, 4 minutes.
+- Put pecans in small nonstick skillet; cook over medium heat, shaking pan frequently, until pecans smell toasted, about 4 minutes.
 Remove from heat; set aside.

-Off heat, coat an outdoor grill or stove-top grill pan with cooking spray; heat to medium.
+- Off heat, spray an outdoor grill rack or ridged stovetop grill pan with nonstick spray; heat to medium.

-Sprinkle cut sides of bananas with cinnamon; lightly brush with 1 teaspoon maple syrup.
-Cook, cut sides-down, until grill marks appear, 2-3 minutes.
-Flip and cook until bananas start to pull away from peel and soften, 3-5 minutes.
+- Sprinkle cut sides of bananas with cinnamon; lightly brush with 1 tsp maple syrup.
+Cook bananas, cut sides down, until grill marks appear, 2 to 3 minutes.
+Turn and cook until bananas start to pull away from peel and soften, 3 to 5 minutes.

-Remove bananas from grill; place on a serving platter.
-Brush cut sides of bananas with remaining 1 teaspoon maple syrup; sprinkle with pecans (dust with additional cinnamon, if desired).
+- Transfer bananas to serving platter.
+Brush cut sides of bananas with remaining 1 tsp maple syrup; sprinkle with pecans (dust with additional cinnamon if desired).

-Serving size: 1 banana half with 1/2 tablespoon pecans.
+- Serving size: 1 banana half with ½ tbsp pecans